zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/README.md

 Note: There is a test environment specified in the config file, but it is set to use the same API hosts as staging.
 The test environment is specifically for automated test running.

+The currently set environment is available from the config file exported as `env`.

 ### Setting the environment via URL parameter

 If you're running the client in the browser, you can use the `env` URL parameter to override the current environment, like this: